 Advising is mandatory for all majors in this degree program.
 Consult your undergraduate advisor for specific information.

-A sample program for students who wish to complete their major in four years is available upon written request to the Department of Electrical and Computer Engineering, CSU, Chico, CA 95929-0888.
+A sample program for students who wish to complete their major in four years is available upon on the department website.

 Honors in the Major: